William Darius Bishop

 Mr. Bishop's most important recommendation to Congress was that authority be given to the Patent Office to compel the attendance of witnesses in interference cases.
 The present method of effecting this was prescribed by the Patent Act of 1861.
 An important recommendation was the one regarding registration of copyrights; Commissioner Bishop recommended that applications should be made to the Patent Office instead of to the Clerks of the United States District Courts, as was then the law.
 The amendments to the patent law recommended to Congress by Mr. Bishop and his immediate predecessors were for the most part embodied in the Patent Act of 1861 which remained in force until the Act of 1870.

 Commissioner Bishop disregarded the wishes of Congress during his administration; but it is interesting to note that this was followed by no serious consequences to him.
 Congress had limited the size of the annual report to 800 pages.
-This limitation was found to be impossible; so an extra thousand were published, making a total of 1800 pages!
+This limitation was found to be impossible; so, an extra thousand were published, making a total of 1,800 pages!

 In his later life, Mr. Bishop often referred to his term as Commissioner as one of the most interesting periods of his life.
 His continued interest in patent work was due to the fact that he was one of the founders of the Eastern Railroad Association, organized for the purpose of centralizing the source of legal advice on patent matters concerning member railroad companies.
-He served as a member of the executive committee and as president, holding the latter office from 1884 until his death, twenty years later.
+He served as a member of the executive committee and as president, holding the latter office from 1884 until his death, 20 years later.

 A typical New Englander—conservative, quiet, unostentatious, yet genial withal and having a keen sense of humor—he was a man who left his mark on affairs, both local and national; and at his death in 1904, he was truly mourned as an "eminent and most worthy citizen."